DECODEproject/whitepaper/conceptual_framework.md

 Better to avoid discussion and confusion and **not** to use the word identity at all, and talk about different collections of attributes, relevant in different (online, or even DECODE-supported offline) contexts (or *applications*).

-Let's call such a collection a **persona** for now.
+Let's call such a collection a **profile** for now.

 In the end we are talking about physical people (AI's with civil rights are a ways off), even when assigning attributes that are purely abstract, or are transferable, these are about, or related to a person.
-This person is represented in the DECODE ecosystem as a persona, but **not uniquely**.
-One physical person will have control of the data related to multiple **personas**.
+This person is represented in the DECODE ecosystem as a profile, but **not uniquely**.
+One physical person will have control of the data related to multiple **profile**.
 These may overlap (in the values of certain attributes), or may not.

-These personas aren't entities in the DECODE system, they are a way of talking about *application-defined* collections of attributes.
-Personas are the subject of **entitlements**, even when, for instance, the only attribute needed for the online alcohol-buying app is the age, that app would, in its use, **define** a persona with an age, and nothing else at all.
+These profiles aren't entities in the DECODE system, they are a way of talking about *application-defined* collections of attributes.
+Profiles are the subject of **entitlements**, even when, for instance, the only attribute needed for the online alcohol-buying app is the age, that app would, in its use, **define** a profile with an age, and nothing else at all.
 For the sake of argument we leave out practicalities as payment, and the address to send the purchase to.

 The connection to the real person in the real world is through a DECODE account that the person will authenticate against in order to interact with DECODE applications.
 This account is not part of the decode data that these applications have anything to do with, although the authentication app or apps (multiple means of authentication) could be seen as a special kind of DECODE enabled applications.